Some helpful information…

 Your Passport — Don’t forget your passport.
 If you do, Delta (or United or whoever) won’t wait on you; the bus won’t wait on you; we won’t wait on you.
 (We love you, but we still won’t wait on you!)
 Remember your passport!

 Your Driver's License — Just a reminder that you need a “Real ID” driver’s license for airline flights.

 Start a "Go Box" — Set a box on a table or designate a specific spot for items to take on your trip.
 This will give you a place to put things when you suddenly remember you want to take ____________________ on the trip.

-Spending Money — On this (like most tours) you can spend a lot of money on a variety of things.
-There are two things for which you need money: 1) the above tips for housekeeping, and 2) noon meals / snacks.
-You will probably want about $20-$25 (25-30 Euros) each day for meals / snacks.
-You may also want money for souvenirs.
+Spending Money — On most tours you can spend a lot of money on a variety of things.
+You will probably want about $15-$25 each day for meals / snacks.
+In Egypt, we will need to exchange dollars for the Egyptian Pounds (EGP or LE).
+In Greece, we need to exchange for Euros.
+In Israel the US Dollar is widely accepted, and you probably won't need to exchange any dollars for shekels.
+You will want money for souvenirs.
 You can find souvenirs for a few dollars up to several thousand dollars.
 Know your budget!